mfouno/data-project/README.md

-# LinkedIn Data Analytics Project
+# LinkedIn Data Engineering and Analytics Project

 ## About the Project